-Often enough, Avast prevents you from installing a new program, assuming the program may contain malware even though you 100% sure the program is safe and comes from a reliable source.
+Often enough, Avast prevents you from installing a new program, suspecting the program may contain malware even though you are 100% sure the program is safe and comes from a reliable source.

 In some cases, Avast also removes the program from your computer as a prevention action.